MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-licensing-activation-microsoft-365-apps.md

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
 To learn more, [read this article](name-change.md).
 In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

-This article shows how to assign Microsoft 365 Apps licenses to users and how to activate installations of Office.
+This article shows how to assign Microsoft 365 Apps licenses to users and how to activate installations of Microsoft 365 Apps.

 > [!NOTE]
 > The information in this article also applies to Project Online Desktop Client and Visio Online Plan 2 (previously named Visio Pro for Office 365), which are licensed separately from Microsoft 365 Apps.

 Before deploying Microsoft 365 Apps to users in your organization, you must first assign licenses to those users.
 Each license allows a user to install Microsoft 365 Apps on up to five desktops, five tablets, and five mobile devices.
-Each installation is activated and kept activated automatically by cloud-based services associated with Office 365.
-This means you don’t have to keep track of product keys and you don’t have to figure out how to use other activation methods such as Key Management Service (KMS) or Multiple Activation Key (MAK).
-All you have to do is purchase enough licenses, keep your Office 365 subscription current, and make sure your users can connect to the Office Licensing Service via the internet at least once every 30 days.
+Each installation is activated and kept activated automatically by cloud-based services associated with Office 365 (or Microsoft 365).
+This automatic activation means you don’t have to keep track of product keys and you don’t have to figure out how to use other activation methods such as Key Management Service (KMS) or Multiple Activation Key (MAK).
+All you have to do is purchase enough licenses, keep your Office 365 (or Microsoft 365) subscription current, and make sure your users can connect to the Office Licensing Service via the internet at least once every 30 days.
+When single sign-on is enabled, Microsoft 365 Apps detects the user’s credentials and is activated automatically.

 If you remove a user's license (for example, if the user leaves your organization), any installations of Microsoft 365 Apps that the user had go into [reduced functionality mode](overview-of-licensing-and-activation-in-office-365-proplus.md#BKMK_ReducedFunctionalityMode).
-The Office Licensing Service, a part of Office 365, keeps track of which users are licensed and how many computers they've installed Office on.
+The Office Licensing Service, a part of Microsoft 365, keeps track of which users are licensed and how many computers they've installed Office on.

 ## Assign and manage licenses

 To use Microsoft 365 Apps, your users will need the appropriate license.
-To assign Microsoft 365 Apps licenses, do one of the following:
+To assign licenses, do one of the following:

 - Assign a license to a user directly in the Office 365 portal by selecting a check box on the licenses page for the user’s account.